 During the First World War, the Ottoman Empire initially declared a neutral position so that they could negotiate with both sides to secure the best possible deal.
 In the end, the Ottoman Empire struck a secret deal with Germany.

-Although Ottoman forces were viewed as superior to the Allied forces, they were nonetheless able to emerge victorious in one of the significant campaigns of the war.
+Ottoman forces were viewed as superior to the Allied forces, and they were able to emerge victorious in one of the significant campaigns of the war.
 However, their success was nonetheless immaterial as their allies capitulated in Europe, leading them to be treated as a defeated power, securing another unfavorable settlement and further pushing them into decline.

 The Treaty of Sevres, signed in 1920, removed all territories from the Ottoman Empire not inhabited by Turkish peoples, reducing the Empire to a fraction of its former size.

 In reaction to the Treaty of Sevres, one outraged Turkish Ottoman, Mustafa Kemal Ataturk, revoked the citizenship of the signatories of the treaty, sparking the Turkish War of Independence.
 This movement sought to create a new Turkish state separate from the Ottoman Empire and remove British troops from their presence in Constantinople.

 Ultimately, they were successful in their mission after an extended campaign of resistance.

 In the Treaty of Lausanne, the National Assembly in Ankara was recognized as having sovereignty over Turkey by the international community, formally extinguishing the Ottoman Empire and founding a secular republic.
 On November 1st, 1922, the Ottoman Sultanate was abandoned, and Mehmed VI, the last Sultan, was sent into exile.